AmulPandey/MyBMI_Tracker/README.md

 # **MyBMI Tracker**

 Welcome to MyBMI Tracker, the ultimate tool for managing and monitoring your body mass index (BMI) effortlessly.
-Our app is designed to help you stay on top of your health and fitness goals with ease.
+This app is designed to help you stay on top of your health and fitness goals with ease.

 ## **Features**